quercia-dev/birdclef2025/README.md

 Since labeled audios often included sources of external noise, which did not correspond to the labels, we were interested in removing the worst examples of training data to improve the quality of the dataset, in order to train a classifier model on only the best data.
 We approached this problem by first evaluating the performance of clustering algorithms.

-We proceeded by comparing the performance of different clustering algorithms on normalized Mel coefficients.
+We compared the performance of several clustering algorithms on normalized Mel coefficients.

-- _K-means_: the simplest conceptually, performed reasonably well, but it involved the added difficulty of setting the number of clusters beforehand.
+- _K-means_: the simplest conceptually, performed reasonably well, though it involved the added difficulty of setting the number of clusters beforehand.
 ![](img/train_spectrogram_12_kmeans.png)
-- _DBSCAN_: unlimited number of clusters, tweak epsilon and min size
+- _DBSCAN_: density-based method capable of automatically determining the number fo clusters, however, tweak epsilon and min size
 ![](img/train_spectrogram_12_dbscan.png)
 - _Agglomerative clustering_: we identified 'ward' as the best clustering rule.
 We attribute this to minimizing total variance within the cluster, preferring "self-contained" units.

 In order to enforce wider cluster windows, we also experimented with different ways to enforce continuity of the clusters in time: first encouraging time continuity by adding the time index to the data as an additional column, and second by experimenting with enforcing it as a hardcoded constraint.
 In both cases, we were unable to produce distinct results that could be usable for an initial filtering.

-We also attempted to perform clustering on MFCC coefficients, but we were not able to produce results even comparable to the mel ones: clusters would form around audio without discernible differences, as if the microphone would collect additional details, not relevant to the classification task.
-These results further discouraged us from using MFCC coefficients in our investigation.
+We also applied the same clustering pipeline to MFCC, but the results were inferior.Clusters formed around audio without discernible differences, likely caused by microphone or environmnetal artifacts, rather than meaningful acoustic differences.
+These results further discouraged us from using MFCC in our investigation.

-We experimented with K-means clustering, using the primary and secondary labels as a reference for the number of clusters, including an additional cluster for 'unlabeled' samples.
+Additionally, we tested K-means clustering, using the primary and secondary labels as a reference for the number of clusters, including an additional cluster for 'unlabeled' samples.
+While parameter tuning could yield reasonable clusters in individual cases, the method's performance degraded significantly across recordings with different background conditions or device setups.

-Overall, tweaking the cluster parameters was effective on a case by case basis, but the sensitivity to changes in the recording setup, especially across different origins for the data made it an ineffective tool for the segmentation of the whole dataset, especially considering the performance on unlabeled data.
-Clustering is not a viable approach for isolating the bird calls within full recordings, given its limited effectiveness and high sensitivity to recording variations.
-We moved to exploring alternative ways of extracting the animal calls, detailing our methods in the following sections.
+In conclusion, clustering methods were ineffective for isolating bird calls from raw audio, particularly in unlabeled data.
+Given their limited robustness and generalization, we moved to exploring alternative ways of extracting the animal calls, detailing our methods in the following sections.

 ## Rating-Based Filtering

 We first leveraged the rating system available in the Xeno-Canto dataset:

 - Analyzed the distribution of ratings, finding most clips rated above 3.5
-- Identified that filtering out low-rated samples would affect only 0.19% of the data
+- Identified that filtering out low-rated samples (< 3.5) would affect only 0.19% of the data
 - Found two species (Jaguar '41970' and Spotted Foam-nest Frog '126247') that would be lost if strictly filtered by rating
 - Implemented a preservation strategy by retaining the top 5 highest-rated examples of these at-risk species